mackelab/msne-datascience-2018/slides/course_outline.md

 3) work with jupyter notebook / lab, run simple arithmetic operations

 ### Style
 We do this session with our laptop on the beamer, doing stuff in the terminal in real time.
+Switch between notebook and slide presentation using RISE.

-We could have additional or a whiteboard with the essential commands: ls, pwd, mkdir etc. Or they take notes.
+Additionally we could use a whiteboard or flip chart with the essential commands: ls, pwd, mkdir etc.

 ### Content
 - install python (using Miniconda / Anaconda)